clulab/tomcat-text/README.md

 ## Output

-The Dialog Agent will publish its analysis to the message bus in Chat Analysis Message JSON format:
+The Dialog Agent will publish its analysis to the message bus in Chat Analysis Message JSON format.

 ```json
 {